 Yirfir eyed each of the occupants at the table in turn, each obviously a little uncomfortable with her outward enthusiasm, as they had expected someone or something a bit more refined.
 The prison of age, kept by the young against the elderly.
-It was always naturally a shock to see someone like Yirfir whom had not lost her spice for life upon reaching her shelf life.
-Yirfir would never relinquish that spark to anyone, and this is what had earned her loyal friends, as much as it had earned her fierce enemies.
+It was always naturally a shock to see someone like Yirfir whom had not lost her spice for life upon reaching her cliche shelf life.
+Yirfir would never relinquish that spark to anyone, and this is what had earned her loyal friends, young and old alike, as much as it had earned her fierce enemies.

 Two Of Hearts

 Nelony, the lady of nature, the natural world and of the butterflies sat quietly taking in her surroundings.
 A butterfly perched on her shoulder, fanning its wings in practice of the next step in its simple life cycle.
-She looked on to Mila, who eye her with curiosity.
+She looked on to Mila, who eyed her with curiosity.

 "I love butterflies" Mila stated with genuine interest examining the elaborate painting that Mother Nature had etched onto the little creature's wings.

 Whether it was a practice in social etiquette, an exercise in firm regard for her ideals, she had applied her artful approach to the activity.
 Men had been a part of her life and they too were her canvas, though she had recently started to refrain from social encounters as she had found that she was often drained in her attempts to bond emotionally.
-Few men realized what an emotional investment Women make in them and Mila was no exception.
+Few men realized what an emotional investment women make in them and Mila was no exception.

-She had never found a mate that had bonded with her at her level.
+She had never found a mate that had bonded with her at the level she sought.
 When she did meet someone, she had a tendency to push them away as she found herself on unfamiliar ground with such men as much as they'd found her unfamiliar.
 She'd met men who tried to assume the role of what they thought a man should be, rather than being themselves and this had always led to problems.
 They'd either try to dominate her, manage her time and constrict her freedom.
 Being an artist her very being was about freedom and such relationships never fared well.
 She liked to play and was a playful lover.
 When she'd meet the kind of man who would treat her like a possession or try to take ownership of her, they would be gone with the wind.
 That was until she had met Ethran at the furniture finishing shop in town.
-She had ventured into town in order to find the price of finishing some furniture in manor.
+She had ventured into town in order to find the price of finishing some furniture for her manor.
 She had arranged for a sales estimate at her residence as part of her project with the interior design of the manor, something she enjoyed, especially big projects as this one.
 Ethran had arrived at her place, dressed both professionally and casually, and she had found him quite attractive from the moment she had first laid eyes on him.